-Since accepting that I am naturally a teacher, and working copy coaching into my repertoire, Skype sessions work really well for those people who are continuing to upskill their own writing and who just need a keen pair of eyes and a word-nerd brain to help them through the quagmire.
+Since accepting that I am naturally a teacher, and working copy coaching into my repertoire, paid Zoom sessions work really well for those people who are continuing to upskill their own writing and who just need a keen pair of eyes and a word-nerd brain to help them through the quagmire.

 So, please don’t think I’m a greedy guts.
 I’m happy to give away my time for a great cause.

 And even though I am naturally introverted, I still slap on some lippy and change out of my PJs to attend networking events and community functions, if nothing else to remind myself I am a real business person and not just a set of fingers connected to a story lovin’ brain.

 Finally, I to and fro because I worry that this practice makes me *gasp* selfish.

 How DARE I not agree to meet people who may want to pay me money, in the long term.
 Who do I think I AM?

 Then, I come back to this realisation.
 The one that took me six years of single mothering, thirteen years of corporate communicating, and 2197 days of fly by the seat of my pants empire building to arrive at.

 Being a little bit selfish for the greater good is A-OK

 And, just when you’re thinking I am an anti-social, introverted, Class A snobbikins, here’s a promise for you:

 I won’t meet you for coffee, but I will have a glass of champagne (or whiskey) with you.
 Once the content I’ve crafted for you has been worked into your brand and you launch it with resounding success, then I’ll make time to celebrate.